 - the selling price of items made in NZ

-- a system which looks for the higher of 2 alternative values
+- a system which looks for the higher of two alternative values

 - the item’s price on the domestic market, in the country you exported from